 What is the Simplified Method.
-The Simplified Method is one of the two methods used to figure the tax-free part of each annuity payment using the annuitant's age at his or her annuity starting date.
-The other method is the General Rule (discussed earlier).
+The Simplified Method is one of the two methods used to figure the tax-free part of each annuity payment using the annuitant's age (or combined ages if more than one annuitant) at his or her (or their) annuity starting date.
+The other method is the General Rule (discussed later).